 - The variety of annuity you choose (and if you have added extras on to it).

 Common annuity options

 There are lots of annuities your financial adviser will tell you about.
 The one you choose will depend on your own circumstances and plans for the future.

 Common among pensioners, lifetime annuities give the annuitant (the person receiving the annuity) an income until they pass away.
 The money paid is used to purchase low-risk investments, which grow the pot and cover the costs of the provider.
 Lifetime annuities can be for a single person, or can cover two people, still paying out to the survivor after one passes away.
 There are various types of lifetime annuities, some of which are detailed below.
 The amount of money you receive can depend on a whole host of things, from where you live to the type of job you had.

 Enhanced or impaired life annuities

-Again, this is a lifetime annuity, where you money is invested in the stock market and other financial investments. .
-You will receive a base annuity rate, which will rise if your investments perform well, or fall if they do badly.
+Again, this is a lifetime annuity, where you money is invested in the stock market and other financial investments.
+You will receive a base income, which will rise if your investments perform well, or fall if they do badly.